Neurodegenerative Disease Market Size and Share

 Geography Analysis

-North America generated 42.45% of worldwide revenue in 2024 as the FDA’s accelerated-approval pathway and Medicare reimbursement powers the quick uptake of novel biologics.
+North America accounted for 41.96% of worldwide revenue in 2025, as the FDA’s accelerated approval pathway and Medicare reimbursement are driving rapid uptake of novel biologics.
 Breakthrough tags for posdinemab and tividenofusp alfa in January 2025 exemplify regulatory agility.
 Venture capital funnels toward Boston and San Francisco hubs, while Roche’s USD 50 billion U.S. expansion secures domestic biologics capacity.
 Canada broadens early-access programs, and Mexico leverages near-shoring to attract packaging operations, creating a contiguous North American supply ecosystem that boosts the neurodegenerative disease market.

 Competitive Landscape

-Market structure remains moderately concentrated as top multinationals leverage patent estates and distribution muscle, yet no single firm exceeds one-third share.
+Market structure remains moderately concentrated, with top multinationals leveraging patent estates and distribution muscle, yet no single firm exceeds a one-third share.
 Biogen, Roche, Eli Lilly, Eisai, and Novartis collectively hold an estimated 62% of branded revenue, leaving ample headroom for venture-backed entrants.
 Strategic alliances dominate deal flow, typified by Biogen–Neomorph’s USD 1.45 billion protein-degrader pact and Novartis–BioAge’s USD 530 million longevity collaboration.
 M&A activity rebounded with AbbVie’s USD 8.7 billion Cerevel take-out and Johnson & Johnson’s USD 14.6 billion Intra-Cellular Therapies acquisition, reflecting appetite for de-risked Phase II assets.

 Emerging platforms leverage AI to unearth novel targets and accelerate chemistry workflows, challenging incumbents’ scale advantage.
 Solid Biosciences’ FDA clearance and Annovis Bio’s phase-3 acceptance underscore regulators’ willingness to green-light smaller sponsors with compelling science.
 Meanwhile, big pharma diversifies into diagnostics and digital health to lock in end-to-end value capture, as shown by Lantheus’ imaging play and Eli Lilly’s tele-health rollout.
 Overall, dynamic collaboration, selective consolidation, and cross-sector convergence define competitive choreography within the neurodegenerative disease market.